 I hope you enjoyed -Did You Try the Test? - Learn More About Supinated and Pronated Feet

 Wednesday, May 19, 2010

 Why do my shins hurt when I run?
-S hins that hurt can turn into something more serious if you continue to ignore the pain while your tr...
+S hins that hurt when you run can turn into something more serious if you continue to run and ignore th...

 All you have to do is post a comment on the RunningMySpace Facebook page and I'll enter you in a draw to win a custom made shadow bo...